robotic-vision-lab/VRRW-ROS/README.md

 A convenient script is provided to run the Docker container.
 The script will do the following:

-- Create a container if it does not exists.
+- Create a container if it does not exist.
 - If the container exists, then it will start the container and attach to it.
 - Mount the `catkin_ws` directory to the container.
 - Expose sufficient ports and devices for rendering and ROS communication.